odkr/cgi-runas/README.md

 ----

-Change *su-php*'s owner and permissions by:
+Change `su-php`'s owner and permissions by:

 ```sh
 chown root:www-data su-php
 chmod u=rws,g=x,o= su-php
 ```

-If your web server does not run under the group 'www-data', you need to adopt the command above accordingly.
+If your web server does not run under the group 'www-data', you need to adapt the command above accordingly.

 ----